iterate-ch/docs/mountainduck/installation/index.md

 #### Troubleshooting

-For troubleshooting purposes when reaching out to Mountain Duck support, please share the latest installation log.

-The installation log can be found by navigating to `%Temp%`.
-The file starts with `Mountain Duck_`.
+For troubleshooting purposes when reaching out for support, please share the latest installation log.
+The installation log file prefixed `Mountain Duck_` can be found in `%Temp%`.

 ## Installation with Device Management Software